pslisko/performa365docs/docs/howto/work_with_exams.rst

 Add an Exam
 **************

-Both Exam Administrators and Exam Creators can create exams.
+Both Exam Admins and Exam Creators can create exams.

 #.
 Click on **Catalog** in the main navigation bar.
 #.
 On the **Catalog** page choose **Exams (admin)** in the submenu.